-54. Strategic outcome 3 contributes to specific objective 1.3 of the HRP (health, nutrition and food security of PLWG and children), priority programme pillar I of the UNSF for 2021-2024 (availability and access to basic and social services) and pillar E of Syria 2030 (social and cultural pillar).
+54. Strategic outcome 3 contributes to specific objective 1.3 of the HRP (health, nutrition and food security of PLWG and children), priority programme pillar I of the UNSF for 2021-2024 (availability and access to basic and social services) and pillar D of Syria 2030 (human development).